ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2021TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image is a landscape photograph dominated by a large river flowing through a dense forest.
-The river splits and winds around multiple lush green islands and peninsulas covered in thick trees.
-The water appears mostly clear with some areas showing sandy or muddy banks and small sandbars.
-The terrain is flat and extends to the horizon under a partly cloudy sky, suggesting a tropical or subtropical environment.
+The image shows a wide aerial view of a river landscape with multiple waterways and densely forested islands and land masses.
+The water appears to be flowing through the green land, creating channels and small sandbanks.
+The greenery is lush and dense, indicating a possibly tropical or subtropical forest area.

-There is no visible text or graphic element on the image itself; it serves as a natural scenic visual likely representing environmental or geographical focus, fitting well in an annual development report context to highlight nature, water resources, or conservation themes.
+There is no text or written content contained within the image itself.
+It is a clear, natural scene likely used to emphasize environmental aspects or natural resources in the context of an annual development report.
+The layout is focused entirely on the natural river and forest environment without any overlays, captions, or additional graphical elements.
 ```
 ![Image 1](images/2021TrustFundAnnualReports_p6_img1.png)